santhosh3/Project1/README.md

 ### PUT /blogs/:blogId
 - Updates a blog by changing the its title, body, adding tags, adding a subcategory.
 (Assuming tag and subcategory received in body is need to be added)
-- Updates a blog by changing its publish status i.e. adds publishedAt date and set published to true
+-i.e. adds publishedAt date Updates a blog by changing its publish status  and set published to true
 - Check if the blogId exists (must have isDeleted false).
 If it doesn't, return an HTTP status 404 with a response body like [this](#error-response-structure)
 - Return an HTTP status 200 if updated successfully with a body like [this](#successful-response-structure)
 - Also make sure in the response you return the updated blog document.